 Following WWII, Art remained in the United States Navy as a reservist, while attending Northwestern University.
 Art graduated from Northwestern University with a Bachelors of Science Degree in Civil Engineering.

 In 1949, Art was recalled to serve in the Korean War.
 As a newly commissioned officer, Ensign Hasselbrink was assigned to Mobile Construction Battalion 2.
 The tour of duty took him to various locations: Atsugi Japan Naval Air Station, Kimbo 125 Air Base, and the Chosin Reservior.

 In 1952, Art received his honorable discharge from the United States Navy.

 Upon his return to the states from Korea, Art joined the LAPD and served the citizens of Los Angeles from 1952 to 1961, before starting his own construction company in 1962.

 Art is also a past president of the Orange County Navy League and the Wilshire Community Police Council.
 He also served on the advisory board for the Salvation Army.

-In 2005, Art helped found Homefront America, along with Mamie Yong Maywhort, and served as the organization's president from 2005 until his retirement in 2018.
+In 2005, Art helped found Homefront America along with Mamie Yong Maywhort, and served as the organization's president from 2005 until his retirement in 2018.